 If time permits, it is worth spending a day or two visiting North Andaman.
 This will give you the experience of the real Andaman.

-Lime Stone Caves: It is certainly a natural marvel.
-Lime stones forming different designs creating a dark cave is a must visit in Barataang.
-Keep your camera ready as soon as you set off in a speed boat as you would pass through mangrove canopy and would walk through a wooden bridge set on the lagoon filled with mangroves.
+It is certainly a natural marvel.
+Limestones forming different designs creating a dark cave is a must visit in Barataang.
+Keep your camera ready as soon as you set off in a speedboat as you would pass through mangrove canopy and would walk through a wooden bridge set on the lagoon filled with mangroves.
 The path till caves is naturally beautified by huge years old trees.
 Keep observing the names and the features of the tree.
-The information about certain trees is also given on a separate display boards.
+The information about certain trees is also given on a separate display board.

 Once you reach the caves you will need a torch-light to see the inside of the cave as it is completely dark.
 Your boatman would serve as a guide and will show you the different shapes naturally formed in the caves.

-Mud Volcano: If you wish to walk and travel more, you can opt to see Mud Volcano which isn’t that active now.
-Or else you skip it and enjoy sitting under the canopies at Barataang Jetty till it’s the time for the next convoy which take you back to Port Blair.
+If you wish to walk and travel more, you can opt to see Mud Volcano which isn’t that active now.
+Or else you skip it and enjoy sitting under the canopies at Barataang Jetty till it’s the time for the next convoy which takes you back to Port Blair.
 (12:30 pm)

 - Hotel Guru International: